canonical/praecepta/en/index.md

 ## Admonitions

-Admonitions (also commonly referred to as "admonishments" or sometimes "callouts" or "Notifications") are a device used in documentation to draw attention to a particular statement or paragraph of text.
+Admonitions (also referred to as "admonishments", "callouts" or "notifications") are a device used in documentation to draw attention to a particular statement or paragraph of text.
 Typically their use is to highlight:

  - A consequence of performing a particular action